 Therefore, according to the absolute advantage theory, Indonesia and Malaysia should not trade with each other.
 Indonesia has an absolute advantage over both types of products.

-But, if we use a comparative advantage, the two countries should trade.
-Under this theory, the two’s trade is mutually beneficial if each focuses on the product that has the lowest opportunity cost.
+However, if we use a comparative advantage, the two countries should trade.
+Under this theory, their trade is mutually beneficial if each focuses on the product that has the lowest opportunity cost.

 To measure the opportunity cost, let’s first calculate the relative price of 1 unit of fabric in terms of shoes in each country.
 The results are as follows: